sagar-anmol/rover/NavigationSystem/iindex.md

 🔹 Third-Party Routing Integration
 -------------
 ![](https://i.sstatic.net/uYedd.png)
->the img is not the write depiction of what we are doing
+>the img is not the right depiction of what we are doing

 The paired coordinates are transmitted to a third-party navigation provider (currently testing with Google Maps and its competitors).
 The service returns a sequenced list of intermediate waypoints (coordinates) representing the recommended path.